JackieDo/Laravel-Dotenv-Editor/README.md

 $ composer update
 ```

-> **Note:** Instead of performing the above two steps, you can perform faster with the command line `$ composer require jackiedo/dotenv-editor:1.*`.
+> **Note:** Instead of performing the above two steps, it may be faster to use the command line `$ composer require jackiedo/dotenv-editor:1.*`.

-- Once update operation completes, the third step is add the service provider.
+- Once the update operation completes, the third step is to add the service provider.
 Open `config/app.php`, and add a new item to the providers array:

 ```php
 ...